marieflutre/UrbanTempo/README.md

 ?readTemporalities
 ```

-If you are new to R, it is advised to read the official [documentation](https://cran.r-project.org/manuals.html).
+If you are new to R, it is advised to read its official [documentation](https://cran.r-project.org/manuals.html).
 Other useful sources of information are listed below:

 * http://www.statmethods.net